Yes, Working Out Keeps You Young

 But, wait!
 There’s a way to beat the clock.
 Or at least to slow it down.

-“That’s the normal process,” says UHealth Supervisor of Wellness Training Alexis Canaves, “but more and more evidence is showing that exercising according to the American College of Sports Medicine guidelines will help to offset those things, improve quality of life and improve longevity.”
+“That’s the normal process,” says UHealth Manager of Fitness Programs Alexis Canaves, “but more and more evidence is showing that exercising according to the American College of Sports Medicine guidelines will help to offset those things, improve quality of life and improve longevity.”

 The rules for exercising change as we get older.
 You can’t expect as much from your body, and you can’t treat it — or your workouts — the same either.

-- You need to pay more attention to flexibility.
+- You need to pay more attention to mobility and flexibility.
 (Yes, we all should have been doing this all along, but, hey, I know …)

 - Cardio, of course, is important.
 Include some intervals.
 They’re good for your ticker, reduce fatigue, and they help fight fat.